What is a firewall?

 What to check when monitoring a firewall

 Monitoring a firewall is mostly concerned with the monitoring of a firewall’s rules.
-The core of a firewall is really its rules and making sure that these do not conflict with various business processes or another firewall rule is the primary check to have correctly set up.
+The core of a firewall lies in its rules, and the primary task is to ensure that these rules do not conflict with business processes or with each other.
+Regular monitoring helps identify misconfigurations that could expose the network to risk.
 Rules should not override each other, as this causes all sorts of random behaviors that are hard to monitor later.
 Firewall monitoring software is capable of checking rules as soon as they are implemented.

 Not only should rules not be in conflict with other rules, but rules that are no longer required should also not be kept.
 This can be a security risk, mainly because it can result in ports from a very old rule being left open, a situation that may not have been detected by administrators.
 Without proper firewall monitoring, such detection is not an easy task.
 Checking that all rules are actually being correctly applied and that they are required by the policies in use is an important task for the firewall monitoring service.

 Firewall log monitoring is the practice of monitoring the logs generated by the firewalls.
 These provide plenty of insight on how the firewall is performing, what is being blocked, and if any rules are not being triggered.
+Log analysis also plays a crucial role in identifying vulnerabilities within the firewall setup.
 As well as the usefulness of catching outdated rules, perusing the logs can be informative in various other situations.

 For instance, knowing which rules are being most often triggered can not only inform the administrators of the traffic trends, and their changes, but enable them to detect many unusual behaviors.
 A firewall port that was never used and which suddenly becomes very active, can be grounds for treating this new traffic as suspicious.
 Similarly, ‘false positives’ can also be found in the firewall logs.
 These are sources of traffic that interact with the firewall, but should not.